JoNoC0/run-buddy/README.md

 ## Purpose

-A website that offeres fitness training services.
+A website that offers fitness training services.

 ## Built with